csmithchicago/YouChoose/README.md

     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
+    ├── tests             <- Tests to check functionality of codebase │
     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org